mlc-ai/blog/_posts/2023-08-08-CUDA-level-Performance-LLM-Inference-on-AMD-GPU.md

   <img src="/img/amd/arch.svg" width="80%">
 </p>

-There are several possible ways to support AMD GPU: ROCm, OpenCL, Vulkan, WebGPU.
+There are several possible ways to support AMD GPU: ROCm, OpenCL, Vulkan, and WebGPU.
-ROCm stack is what AMD recently push for and have a lot of the corresponding building blocks similar to CUDA stack.
+ROCm stack is what AMD recently push for and has a lot of the corresponding building blocks similar to the CUDA stack.
-Vulkan is the latest graphics standard and offers the most wide range of support across GPU devices.
-WebGPU is the latest web standard that allows the compute to run on web browsers.
+Vulkan is the latest graphics standard and offers the widest range of support across GPU devices.
+WebGPU is the latest web standard that allows the computation to run on web browsers.

-MLC can automatically generate code for all of them so we can also do some cross comparisons.
+MLC can automatically generate code for all of them so we can also do some cross-comparisons.
-We pick ROCm for most of our results in the 7900 txt and use Vulkan (mesa driver) for steamdeck.
+We pick ROCm for most of our results in the 7900 XTX and use Vulkan (mesa driver) for Steamdeck.

 Our ROCm support flow is as follows:

 - Reuse the whole MLC pipeline for existing targets, including CUDA and Metal, which includes high-level optimizations such as static memory planning for dynamic computation and operator fusion, etc.
-- We reused a generic GPU kernel optimization space written in TensorIR and do some profiling to specialize the hyper parameters for AMD cards.
+- We reused a generic GPU kernel optimization space written in TensorIR and do some profiling to specialize the hyperparameters for AMD cards.
 Importantly, this kernel transformation is purely written in Python allowing us to do such optimization in the order of a day.
 - We leverage ROCm LLVM backend to translate the IR of each kernel to ROCm code.
 - Finally, everything is packed into a shared library that can be invoked by Python and rest APIs.